 But first it has to reach their target audience.
 Even a carefully crafted discount can fail if it doesn’t.

 Through its client organizations, Access serves a wide variety of consumers.
-This member base spans such groups as affluent travelers, homeowners, teachers, travel clubs, banking customers and employers that participate with employee discount programs and corporate discount programs.
+This member base spans such groups as affluent travelers, homeowners, teachers, travel clubs, banking customers and employers that participate with employee discount programs and association benefits.

 These are desirable demographics to many businesses hoping to attract “just the right customer.”
 Access merchants have reported this as a reason for giving better-than-average offers.